Charles Cowper: Premier

-When responsible government was established, Cowper was elected a member of the first Legislative Assembly in 1856 for Sydney City, which he represented until its abolition in 1859.
+Cowper was elected a member of the first Legislative Assembly in 1856 for Sydney City, which he represented until its abolition in 1859.

 Although Cowper was popular in 1856, his open association with the radicals, including Parkes, James Wilshire and Robert Campbell ruled him out from being considered for the premiership.
-He was offered and declined the position of Colonial Secretary in the first ministry under the leadership of S. A. Donaldson.
 Following Donaldson's resignation in August, Cowper was asked to form Government, but he had no more success than Donaldson in establishing majority support, and was in particular attacked over his choice for Attorney General, James Martin, who had not yet been admitted as a barrister.
 He was beaten in a no confidence motion and resigned on 2 October.

 Cowper turned down a place in the Parker ministry.
 He subsequently opposed Parker's proposal to create 40 new members in the House, and distribute them according to population, because it did not widen the franchise.

 Second ministry

 In September 1857, the Parker Government was defeated and resigned, and Cowper became Premier again.
-This was a ministry of many changes, no fewer than 13 men holding the seven positions in its life of just over two years.
 In December, his Government lost a vote on a proposal to increase the rents of pastoralists and to levy an assessment on their stock, but this time Governor Denison agreed to call an election, held in January 1858.
 Cowper did well enough to remain Premier, but he did not have a reliable majority.
 His Government amended the Electoral Act to provide vote by secret ballot, universal manhood suffrage, representation primarily by population and more equal electoral districts.
 It also created 40 new municipalities, established district courts and prohibited grants to support public religious activity.
 At the June 1859 election, Cowper was returned for East Sydney.
 His government was beaten on a vote on his educational bill on 26 October 1859 and Cowper resigned from the Assembly the next day.
 William Forster became Premier and John Robertson became leader of the Opposition.
 In March 1860, Cowper was appointed to a five-year term in the Legislative Council.